 The key here is whether the item in question is tangible or intangible.
 If it is tangible, like a book, painting, or the table in your example, then they can't restrict your right to that particular tangible item when they sell that item to you.
-However, if it is intangible like the rights to use a...Read more »
+However, if it is intangible like the rights to...Read more »

 I just finished my first draft.
 To compose the climax of the story I used one of my favorite songs as an outline, as it fit perfectly with my tale.
 I did not use exact lyrics at all, and significantly expanded the story of the song.
 The narrative flow and sequence of events is the same, however....
 Read more »

 The US Copyright Office, looking at their FAQ, will issue registrations to minors, but does caution that (direct quote) "state laws may regulate the business dealings involving copyrights owned by minors."

 (I've looked through the C.R.S. at LexisNexis, but one problem with...
 Read more »

 Since you have access to LexisNexis, try searching for Colorado property ownership laws concerning minors.
 Or more specifically "intellectual property" ownership by a minor.
 You should be looking for a statute relating to minors and property, perhaps language like to “sue or be sued”...Read more »